jenny011/Spark-PFP/README.md

 1. Start Spark and HDFS.
 2. Run `$ sh run.sh` at the master node.

-`run.sh` specifies all the configurations including minimum supports, incremental sizes and number of executions. <br>
+`run.sh` specifies all the configurations including minimum supports, target datasets, incremental chunk sizes and number of executions. <br>
 We use one core per node. <br>
 We allocate 61G memory to the master node and 14G memory to each worker node.